pm4js/pm4js-core/DOCS.md

 * **isFit**: boolean value that is True if the number of missing tokens is 0 and **missingActivitiesInModel** is empty; False otherwise
 * **reachedMarking**: the marking reached at the end of the replay.

+### Conformance Checking using the Log Skeleton

+It is possible to perform conformance checking between an event log and a log skeleton model.
+The command to perform conformance checking follows (the second is a more detailed version, in which the activity key is provided as argument):
+**let conformanceResult = LogSkeletonConformanceChecking.apply(log, skeleton)**
+**let conformanceResult = LogSkeletonConformanceChecking.apply(log, skeleton, "concept:name")**

+The returned object is of type *LogSkeletonConformanceCheckingResult*, and includes:
+* **results**: the case-specific results of log skeleton conformance checking, that is an array of arrays, each subarray contains the deviations for a case.
+* **deviationsRecord**: dictionary that associates to each type of deviation the list of indexes of the cases for which the deviation happen.
+* **totalTraces**: total number of traces of the event log.
+* **fitTraces**: number of traces of the event log which are fit according to the log skeleton model.

 # Statistics

 ## Log